 Quick Answer

 Pooled investments differ by structure.
-Open-end mutual funds price at Net Asset Value (NAV) with forward pricing; closed-end funds trade on an exchange at a premium or discount.
-Private funds serve accredited investors only.
-Unit Investment Trusts (UITs) hold a fixed portfolio to a termination date.
-Exchange-Traded Funds (ETFs) trade intraday and stay near NAV via authorized participants.
-Real Estate Investment Trusts (REITs) distribute income.
+Open-end mutual funds price at Net Asset Value with forward pricing; closed-end funds trade on an exchange at a premium or discount.
+Private funds are not broadly offered to the public.
+Unit Investment Trusts hold a fixed portfolio to a termination date, and Exchange-Traded Funds trade intraday near Net Asset Value.

 The whole unit on one sheet: the five vehicle types, how each is priced and traded, who can invest, and the distinctions the exam loves to test.